What To Know If You’re Moving To Denver

 - Five Points: Charm is something that comes standard in this neighborhood.
 Known for being the most historic neighborhood in downtown Denver, expect lots of old world character in the buildings as well as a ton of fun bars, restaurants, and shopping options within walking distance.

 - LoDo (Lower Downtown): Since you’re in the middle of all of the nightlife, shopping, and dining, you’ll pay a high premium for apartments.
 You’ll be in the center of the action though.

 - Uptown: If you’re fresh out of school, you’ll find a lot of peers in this young neighborhood.

 Finding a place is half the battle.
 Moving there is the rest.
 No matter if it’s a small in-town move or a cross-country trek, you can find moving companies to help pack, ship, store, and move you in and out of new and old residences.
-Flatrate.com even has a section for students who are moving and need to find affordable and dependable moving companies.
+Utilize local resources and online rental listings to secure a place to stay while in Denver.

 You’d be hard pressed to find yourself with downtime in Denver.
 With some of the nation’s most delicious restaurants, most beautiful and adventurous outdoor activities, and all kinds of entertainment, here are some of the ways you can keep yourself from twiddling your thumbs.

 - Red Rocks: One of the world’s most iconic music venues is right in Denver.
 Red Rocks Park and Amphitheatre has hosted huge musicians like Johnny Cash and Jimi Hendrix and still continues to pump out music today from a variety of artists.